Barawa: Modern

 Barawa sharply declined after upgraded colonial infrastructure was added in Merca and Mogadishu.
 After independence the town was largely ignored by the Somali government.
 Following refugee resettlement programmes the town suffered as the new arrivals were unable to quickly adopt the culture of the city.
-Heritage was lost following the civil war which Mohammed Farah Aideed's militias looting the town.
+Heritage was lost following the civil war which Siad Barre and Morgan’s militias looting the town.
 In 1997 it was incorporated into South West State of Somalia and rebuild would have ensued but the emergence of Al-Shabaab stalled this.

 In 2009, Al-Shabaab militants seized control of Barawa.
 In September of that year, a United States military raid in the area killed Saleh Ali Saleh Nabhan, a suspected Al-Qaeda operative.

 In October 2013, United States Navy SEAL Team Six launched an unsuccessful raid against a beachside house in Barawa, targeting Mukhtar Abu Zubeyr, the leader of Al-Shabaab.
 Following the raid, al-Shabaab began a crackdown of the town.

 Following the launch of Operation Indian Ocean, the Somali Armed Forces assisted by AMISOM troops re-seized control of Barawa from Al-Shabaab in October 2014.
 On 11 October, during a trip to Barawa, President Hassan banned the charcoal trade in the city.